My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 Time needed to visit St Govan’s Chapel

-If you just want to see the chapel you’ll only need about 15 minutes to take a quick look, or a bit longer for a wander around the cliffs nearby.
+If you just want to see the chapel you’ll only need about 15 minutes to take a quick look, or stay a bit longer for a wander around the cliffs nearby.

-But if you’re taking your Pembrokeshire Road Trip at a more leisurely pace, from St Govan’s you can walk the three miles along the Pembrokeshire Coast Path to the Green Bridge of Wales, an impressive natural arch that juts out into the sea.
-Take in the incredible views of the Elegug Stack Rocks before turning round and heading back to the car (total walking time, about 3 hours).
+But if you’re taking your Pembrokeshire road trip at a more leisurely pace, from St Govan’s you can walk the three miles along the Pembrokeshire Coast Path to the Green Bridge of Wales, an impressive natural arch that juts out into the sea.

 Stunning views from the Pembrokeshire Coast Path